ViliamVadocz/Bots/Retired/Calculator_Wintertide/README.md

-# Calculator Wintertide
+# Calculator (Wintertide)

-A hacked-together bot that focuses on kickoffs.
+Simple bot that made it into the Wintertide tournament.

-Played in the Wintertide tournament but has since been retired.
+Retired.